Floppy disk: 5¼-inch

-In 1976, Shugart Associates introduced the 5¼-inch floppy disk drive.
+In 1976, Shugart Associates introduced the 5.25 in floppy disk drive.
 By 1978, there were more than ten manufacturers producing such drives.
 There were competing floppy disk formats, with hard- and soft-sector versions and encoding schemes such as differential Manchester encoding (DM), modified frequency modulation (MFM), M^{2}FM and group coded recording (GCR).
-The 5¼-inch format displaced the 8-inch one for most uses, and the hard-sectored disk format disappeared.
-The most common capacity of the 5¼-inch format in DOS-based PCs was 360 KB (368,640 bytes) for the Double-Sided Double-Density (DSDD) format using MFM encoding.
+The 5.25 in format displaced the 8 in one for most uses, and the hard-sectored disk format disappeared.
+The most common capacity of the 5.25 in format in DOS-based PCs was 360 KB (368,640 bytes) for the Double-Sided Double-Density (DSDD) format using MFM encoding.

-In 1984, IBM introduced with its PC/AT the 1.2 MB (1,228,800 bytes) dual-sided 5¼-inch floppy disk, but it never became very popular.
-IBM started using the 720 KB double density 3½-inch microfloppy disk on its Convertible laptop computer in 1986 and the 1.44 MB (1,474,560 bytes) high-density version with the IBM Personal System/2 (PS/2) line in 1987.
-These disk drives could be added to older PC models.
-In 1988, Y-E Data introduced a drive for 2.88 MB Double-Sided Extended-Density (DSED) diskettes which was used by IBM in its top-of-the-line PS/2 and some RS/6000 models and in the second-generation NeXTcube and NeXTstation; however, this format had limited market success due to lack of standards and movement to 1.44 MB drives.
+In 1984, IBM introduced its PC/AT with the 1.2 MB (1,228,800 bytes) dual-sided 5.25 in floppy disk, but it never became very popular.